-Lead Articles are authoritative, comprehensive and forward-looking reviews of major areas of research interest.
+Lead Articles are authoritative, comprehensive and forwardlooking reviews of major areas of research interest.
 They are always commissioned by the Section Editor, on the advice of the Editorial Board.
 Suggestions for suitable topics and of potential author(s) are welcomed by the Section Editor for discussion with the Board.

 The Editor will discuss the treatment of the topic, the length of the Article and the delivery date of the manuscript with invited author(s).
-Lead Articles will be referred in the normal manner.
+Lead Articles will be refereed in the normal way; they will be made open access on publication.

 2.4.
-Topical Reviews
+Feature Articles

-A Topical Review is a short, highly focused survey covering a relatively narrow area of current research interest.
+A Feature Article is a focused survey covering recent advances in an area of current research.
 It should not aim to be comprehensive, but a brief introduction should provide historical perspective and a brief conclusion should indicate likely future directions.
+Inclusion of new results is appropriate.

-Topical Reviews will be limited to about ten journal pages (10 000 words) except in special agreed circumstances.
-Shorter reviews on rapidly evolving areas are also actively encouraged.
-They will be commissioned by the Section Editor, either personally or following a formal proposal by prospective author(s).
-Topical Reviews will be refereed in the normal way.
+Feature Articles will generally be about ten journal pages (10 000 words).
+Shorter articles on rapidly evolving areas are also actively encouraged.
+They will be commissioned by the Editor, either personally or following a formal proposal by prospective author(s).
+Feature Articles will be refereed in the normal way; they will be made open access on publication.